 However, I do think we can make some observations about our way of relating to and interacting with the digital by asking whether we can also talk about “a new normal” for our relationship with the digital?

 Personally, I’m not sure but that’s why I’m happy to explore it in this post.

 Two observations about our relationship with the digital

 On one hand, many people have developed an increased appreciation for the digital.
-While previously, it was handy to video call your dad and have him guide you through the process of unclogging the drain in your new apartment, social distancing might have made video call the only way of cultivating a sense togetherness with your family.
+While previously, it was handy to video call your dad and have him guide you through the process of unclogging the drain in your new apartment, social distancing might have made video call the only way of cultivating a sense of togetherness with your family.
 And despite your frustrations with online teaching, you’ve probably (at least once) thanked technology for allowing you to continue your education.
-As it often happens then we take things for granted until we really come to rely on them.
+As it often happens, then we take things for granted until we really come to rely on them.

 On the other hand, though many of our daily activities went online, then we didn’t really change the way in which we did those activities.
-I was reminded by this in a lecture last week when the professor (halfway out of frustration with a microphone issue) said that even though streaming had changed the mode of lectures, it hadn’t changed the way of delivering them.
+I was reminded of this in a lecture last week when the professor (halfway out of frustration with a microphone issue) said that even though streaming had changed the mode of lectures, it hadn’t changed the way of delivering them.